 Scope.
-The FLEXITRANSTORE project will assist the evolution towards a pan-European transmission network with high flexibility and interconnection levels.
+The FLEXITRANSTORE project will assist pan-European evolution towards а transmission network with high flexibility and interconnection levels.
 The Flexible Energy Grid proposed includes adaptation and integration of technologies to ensure that their management demonstrates flexible resource applications that mitigate the effects of RES variability on the network.
 The project will, thus, work towards the advancement of the Internal European Market, focusing on technologies that facilitate the networking of cross-border players and further enabling energy trading.
 Within this context the strategic objectives of the project have been defined as follows: